taotsi/DroneWorld/README.md

 here are the steps to take for python users

-- run a airsim simulation program
+- run an airsim simulation program

   which you can download in the Airsim github repo's releases.